zolmine/zolmine/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; I m a blockchain developer and a backend developer.
+- 🎓 &nbsp; I m a Blockchain and Backend Developer .
-- 💼 &nbsp; Working as a Freelancer Business Development Associate.
+- 💼 &nbsp; Working as a BlockChain Developer at lightfunnels.
-- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
+- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and BlockCahin Develpement.

 <h3> 🛠 &nbsp;Tech Stack</h3>